Nevis: 1998 referendum

 A referendum on secession from the Federation of St. Kitts and Nevis was held in 1998.
 Although 62% voted in favor of a secession, a two-thirds majority would have been necessary for the referendum to succeed.

-Government
+Administrative divisions

 The island of Nevis is divided into five administrative subdivisions called parishes, each of which has an elected representative in the Nevis Island Assembly.
 The division of this almost round island into parishes was done in a circular sector pattern, so each parish is shaped like a pie slice, reaching from the highest point of Nevis Peak down to the coastline.

-The parishes have double names, for example Saint George Gingerland.
-The first part of the name is the name of the patron saint of the parish church, and the second part of the name is the traditional common name of the parish.
+Some of the parishes have double names.
+For example the first part of the name of Saint George Gingerland is the name of the patron saint of the parish church, and the second part of the name is the traditional common name of the parish.
 Often the parishes are referred to simply by their common names.
-The religious part of a parish name is sometimes written or pronounced in the possessive: Saint George's Gingerland.
+The religious part of a parish name is sometimes written or pronounced in the possessive, as follows: Saint George's Gingerland.

 The five parishes of Nevis are: